ImageMagick v6 Examples --

 Hints for Better ImageMagick Shell/PHP Scripts

 These were some basic script programming points I made about a contributed shell script that was sent to the IM mail list for others to use.
 I originally sent these to the author privately (and who will remain anonymous), for which he was grateful.
 They are not all IM specific, but should be applied anyway, as standard programming practice.
-Especially if you plan to have someone else, use, look at, and/or bugfix your program or script.
+Especially if you plan to have someone else, use, look at, and/or bug fix your program or script.
 It will in turn make your script more useful.

-These things basically gives the user using your program more freedom to do what THEY want rather than what YOU want.
+These things basically gives the user using your program more freedom to do what THEY want rather than what YOU think they want.
 Don't limit them or yourself by making assumptions on what the script will be used for.

 Why do you use multiple "convert" commands